OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/storage/blobs/storage-xamarin-blob-storage.md

             }

             /// <summary>
-            /// Invoked when this page is about to be displayed in a Frame.
+            /// Invoked when this page is about toobe displayed in a Frame.
             /// </summary>
             /// <param name="e">Event data that describes how this page was reached.
-            /// This parameter is typically used to configure the page.</param>
+            /// This parameter is typically used tooconfigure hello page.</param>
             protected override async void OnNavigatedTo(NavigationEventArgs e)
             {
                 // TODO: Prepare page for display here.

                 // TODO: If your application contains multiple pages, ensure that you are
-                // handling the hardware Back button by registering for the
+                // handling hello hardware Back button by registering for the
                 // Windows.Phone.UI.Input.HardwareButtons.BackPressed event.
-                // If you are using the NavigationHelper provided by some templates,
+                // If you are using hello NavigationHelper provided by some templates,
                 // this event is handled for you.
                 Button.Click += delegate {
                     var title = string.Format("{0} clicks!", count++);